timdodd/graphql-devday/graphql_server.md

 </p></details>

 ## Exercise #5 - We need more plants!
 As one of the last gardens in the area, people are gravitating to your gardens.
 You need to plant more ASAP!
 Add an `incrementPlantQuantity` mutation that accepts a `plantId` and returns the Plant before it's too late.

 ## Exercise #6 - Zombies!!!

  #### Tasks
 The skies boil grey and blue... lightning rips the broken earth.
 Moaning drifts from beyond the horizon.
 Slow lumbering forms are seen in the distance... so slow...

 How do we leverage GraphQL to manage performance concerns across the graph - well, we have two ways to do this.
 The first is simply by the beauty of a graph - if you don't reference the node in the query - you will not traverse the graph to fetch it.

 How are we going to speed up the multiple calls to the Zombie Service?

 1. Use a CompletableFuture.supplyAsync() within the resolver
+2. Use the answer for inspiration on how to complete this exercise.

 <details><summary>Answer</summary><p>